 Every website visitor is unique.
 They have different tastes and preferences and are in different places in the buyer’s journey.

 Your job is to help them throughout the way, removing any friction that could possibly stop them from moving to the next stage.

-Luckily, popups can help—provided you use them well.
+Luckily, onsite campaigns like the above can help—provided you use them well.